fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 ## Add or modify app availability for users

-To let users add and use an app or a copilot agent, you must assign users or groups to an app.
-To make any apps or copilot agents available in your organization, ensure that the settings to allow these are the same in Teams admin center and in [Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps) in the Integrated Apps page.
+To let users add and use an app or a Copilot agent, you must assign users or groups to an app.
+To make any app or Copilot agent available in your organization, ensure the following:

+* If your organization isn't migrated to unified app management, enable the settings to allow apps and agents in Teams admin center and under the **Integrated apps** page in [Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps).
+* If your organization is migrated to unified app management, enable the settings to allow apps and agents in Teams admin center or under the **Integrated apps** page in [Microsoft 365 admin center](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps).

+For more information regarding unified app management, see [manage apps that work across Teams, Outlook, and Microsoft 365 App](manage-apps-across-m365.md).

 It takes up to 24 hours for the changes to take effect.
-In rare cases, it may take up to 6 days for the availability changes to reflect in the client.
+In rare cases, it may take up to six days for the availability changes to reflect in the client.

+To make any app or Copilot agent available to your organization in Teams admin center, follow these steps:

-1. In Teams admin center, go to the [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page, search for the required app, and select the app name to open its app details page.
+1. Go to the [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page, search for the required app, and select the app name to open its app details page.
 You can't assign apps in bulk.

 1. Select the **Assignments** tab.